nasa/oceandata-notebooks/docs/faq.md

 However, whether data actually gets downloaded depends on how you access it:

 - If you use earthaccess.open(), no data is downloaded until you explicitly save something to your local disk.
 Up until that point, you're simply streaming and interacting with data that remains in the cloud.
-- If you use a standard download function instead, the data will be pulled directly to your local machine.
+- If you use earthaccess.download() instead, the data will be pulled directly to your local machine.

 This means users with only Earthdata login credentials (and no separate cloud computing account) can still access and work with PACE data locally through Python — either by streaming portions of a file via earthaccess.open(), or by downloading files outright — without needing a dedicated JupyterHub account.